Ensify/KSP-Datathon/readme.md

 ## Modules and their description
 1. Database: Consists of db schema and their handlers.
-2. Mobile_app_Flutter: A mobile reporting app for public to report traffic, roadbloack and accidents.
+2. Mobile_app_Flutter: A mobile reporting app for public to report traffic, roadblock and accidents.
 Refer [here](mobile_app_flutter\readme.md) for details
 3. Monitoring: Continuous Monitoring and Alert
         1. Automated Alerting: Backend Python code continuously monitors traffic events, generating alerts if vehicles exceed designated waiting times at nodes.
         2. Real-time Display: JavaScript dynamically updates the frontend, displaying the latest alerts to users, facilitating quick response to traffic disruptions.